The ‘Dhan’ Solution:

 Partnerships: A Pathway to Agro-Adaptation

-The power of the collective allows these smallholders to access crop storage and finance, two very important components to the economies of rice cultivation.
-Additionally, the stress on water resources leads to increased costs as well as hampers the quality of rice production.
-All in all, this program allows for a more sustainable and rewarding price of produce for the farmers, while funding institutional systems that make rice growing more profitable in the long run.
+The power of the collective allows these smallholders to access crop storage and finance, two important components of the economies of rice cultivation.
+Additionally, the stress on water resources increases costs and hampers the quality of rice production.
+All in all, this program allows for a more sustainable and rewarding price of produce for the farmers while funding institutional systems that make rice growing more profitable in the long run.

 Methane is one of the most potent greenhouse gasses.
-Alternate Wetting and Drying (AWD) practices reduce methane emissions by up to 40% promoting environmental sustainability.
-The added benefits of water conservation add to the ground water levels of already water stressed areas, thereby underlining the adaptation components of such programs.
-This demonstrates that smallholder agriculture can be both productive and environmentally responsible, contributing to climate action while enhancing living wages of farm workers.
+Alternate Wetting and Drying (AWD) practices reduce methane emissions by up to 40%, promoting environmental sustainability.
+The added benefits of water conservation include increasing groundwater levels in water-stressed areas, which underline the adaptation components of such programs.
+This demonstrates that smallholder agriculture can be both productive and environmentally responsible, contributing to climate action while enhancing the living wages of farm workers.

-The program bases itself on partnerships and on groups.
-This form of micro farm level partnerships is crucial in achieving a sustainable agro-solution at scale.
-The power of a smallholder led collaborative effort cannot be emphasized enough.
-The program also focuses on higher-level partnerships such as public services, academic bodies and financial institutions, but the real key players are these thousands of farmers partnering up for a common goal.
+The program bases itself on partnerships and groups.
+This form of micro-farm-level alliance is crucial in achieving sustainable agro solutions at scale.
+The power of a smallholder-led collaborative effort cannot be emphasized enough.
+The program also focuses on higher-level partnerships such as public services, academic bodies, and financial institutions.
+Nevertheless, the real key players are these thousands of farmers partnering up for a common goal.

 Farmer Collectives for Livelihoods

-The power of the collective allows these smallholders to access crop storage and finance, two very important components to the economies of rice cultivation.
-Additionally, the stress on water resources leads to increased costs as well as hampers the quality of rice production.
-All in all, this program allows for a more sustainable and rewarding price of produce for the farmers, while funding institutional systems that make rice growing more profitable in the long run.
+The power of the collective allows these smallholders to access crop storage and finance, two important components of the economies of rice cultivation.
+Additionally, the stress on water resources increases costs and hampers the quality of rice production.
+All in all, this program allows for a more sustainable and rewarding price of produce for the farmers while funding institutional systems that make rice growing more profitable in the long run.

 Methane is one of the most potent greenhouse gasses.
-Alternate Wetting and Drying (AWD) practices reduce methane emissions by up to 40% promoting environmental sustainability.
-The added benefits of water conservation add to the ground water levels of already water stressed areas, thereby underlining the adaptation components of such programs.
-This demonstrates that smallholder agriculture can be both productive and environmentally responsible, contributing to climate action while enhancing living wages of farm workers.
+Alternate Wetting and Drying (AWD) practices reduce methane emissions by up to 40%, promoting environmental sustainability.
+The added benefits of water conservation include increasing groundwater levels in water-stressed areas, which underline the adaptation components of such programs.
+This demonstrates that smallholder agriculture can be both productive and environmentally responsible, contributing to climate action while enhancing the living wages of farm workers.

-The program bases itself on partnerships and on groups.
-This form of micro farm level partnerships is crucial in achieving a sustainable agro-solution at scale.
-The power of a smallholder led collaborative effort cannot be emphasized enough.
-The program also focuses on higher-level partnerships such as public services, academic bodies and financial institutions, but the real key players are these thousands of farmers partnering up for a common goal.
+The program bases itself on partnerships and groups.
+This form of micro-farm-level alliance is crucial in achieving sustainable agro solutions at scale.
+The power of a smallholder-led collaborative effort cannot be emphasized enough.
+The program also focuses on higher-level partnerships such as public services, academic bodies, and financial institutions.
+Nevertheless, the real key players are these thousands of farmers partnering up for a common goal.

 Gallery